How To Add Google Analytics In WordPress Site

-Analytics will help you to know who are visiting, from where they originate and what in your website they enjoy.
+Analytics will help you to know who is visiting, from where they originate and what in your website they enjoy.
 You have no other way to measure traffic without insight information.

 Why Google Analytics for WordPress Website

-The best feature of Google Analytics is ‘IT IS FREE‘.
+The best thing about Google Analytics is 'IT IS FREE'.
 I find it most reliable.
 It provides accurate data.

 This single snippet of strip functions for every page across the website in a similar manner.

 Most Important data provided by Google Analytics that every webmaster craves for is:

 - Pageviews- number of pages a visitor traverse

 - Source of origin- from where the visitor came